-The vertical distance (along the ship’s centerline) between the keel and the center of gravity is expressed as ‘KG’, as shown in Figure 2.
+The vertical distance (along the ship’s centerline) between the keel and the centre of gravity is expressed as ‘KG’, as shown in Figure 2.

 2. Center of Buoyancy (CB):

-The longitudinal position of the center of buoyancy with respect to any reference point on the ship is called the longitudinal center of gravity (LCB).
+The longitudinal position of the centre of buoyancy with respect to any reference point on the ship is called the longitudinal centre of gravity (LCB).
 Usually, the reference point for locating the LCG is either of the forward or aft perpendiculars.

-The vertical distance (along the ship’s centerline) between the keel and the center of buoyancy is expressed as ‘KB’, as shown in Figure 3.
+The vertical distance (along the ship’s centerline) between the keel and the centre of buoyancy is expressed as ‘KB’, as shown in Figure 3.

 3. Metacenter (M):